 Who will the Brook & Wilde Elite suit?

-This is strictly for the Master Bedroom, don’t go wasting it on guests!
-Seriously, anyone who values their sleep.
+This is strictly for the master bedroom, don’t go wasting it on guests!
+Seriously, it is perfect for anyone who values their sleep.

 What’s the Brook & Wilde Elite like to sleep on?